excl-networks/strapi-plugin-redcron/README.md

 Adding the `bypassRedcron` property to your cron job will bypass the redlock logic and allow multiple instances of Strapi to run the same cron job at the same time.

+This plugin requires you to use the object format of the cron config.
+Adding a `name` is encouraged but not required.
+If you don't add a name it will use the key as the name.
+If you have multiple cron jobs with overlapping names this could cause issues.

 Example:
 ```js
 // path: ./config/cron-tasks.js